huttarl/maze3dflyer/README.txt

 Space: stop and snap camera position/orientation to grid
 F7: toggle "developer" mode*
-N: generate new maze
+N: generate new maze of same dimensions
-P: toggle autopilot (not yet implemented)*
 C: toggle collision checking (allow passing through walls or not)* +: 'solve' current level instantly
+K: sKip current level (fast)
 ???: show path from entrance to exit (not yet implemented)
+P: toggle autopilot (not yet implemented)*

 *The state of these settings is reflected in a status bar